sevilturner/Clean-Code/CodingStandards.md

 ## 	Maintainability

-1. Functions should be kept small.
+1. METHODS SHOULD BE KEPT SMALL.
 They should do ONE thing and do it well.
 The more lines of code in a method the harder it is to understand.
 Everyone recommends 20-25 lines of code is good.
+If you need comments to understand the purpose of the method, it is a good place to start refactoring that method.

 2. The stepdown rule: as much as possible, order your functions from top to bottom so that they read like a narrative and the code reader can easily follow the flow.